Energy Saving can be Big Money Saving!

 · Change your heating/ac filter regularly – A small thing like changing the air filter can produce big energy savings.
 When the filter becomes clogged it causes the system to work harder and increases your electric usage.

-· Let sunshine in – Whenever possible open curtains facing the sun to allow the sun to warm up the room.
+· Let the sunshine in – Whenever possible open curtains facing the sun to allow the sun to warm up the room.

 · Close curtains at night – Curtains help to retain warmth in a room.